 Additionally, website loading speed is a crucial ranking SEO factor; therefore, it is an essential conversion rate optimization (CRO) factor.
 In fact, more than 70% of online shoppers’ decisions to purchase are affected by page load speed.
 Furthermore, 90% say that a slow website is the main reason (and often the only one) for abandonment.

 With the increase of the mobile-first trend, website speed has become even more critical.
 We, as human beings, generally lack patience.
 Nowadays, more than ever.
 Depending on your website complexity, load time may vary.
 However, if loading typically takes more than three seconds, you may want to consider optimizing your website speed.
+Consider also Firebase alternatives to understand and improve users’ experience who prioritize mobile.

 Tools such as GTMetrix are invaluable; they offer hands-on insights into your website speed and optimization tips.